dereknovak/LS170-LS/study_guide.md

 ### Message Authentication Code (MAC)

 - "The intention of the MAC field in a TLS record is to add a layer of security by providing a means of checking that the message hasn't been altered or tampered with in transit."

+- The Message Authentication Code (MAC) is used as part of the TLS record to check whether the data has been altered while in transit.